AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instance.md

 Features

--   Provides predictable and consistent ultra-high computing, storage, and network performance with the use of the fast path acceleration based on the third-generation X-Dragon architecture.
+-   Provides predictable and consistent ultra-high computing, storage, and network performance with the use of the fast path acceleration based on the third-generation SHENLONG architecture.
 -   Provides dedicated hardware resources and physical isolation.
 -   Uses 2.6 GHz AMD EPYCTM ROME processors that deliver a maximum turbo frequency of 3.3 GHz for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:4.